savinnsk/IN8_DEVENOLOGY_recruiting_selection_crawler-tech-blogs/README.md

 Import the `Insomnia.json` on Insomnia App or click on [Run in Insomnia](#insomniaButton) button.

-To Run test use the script:
+To Run tests, use the script:

 ```zsh
     yarn jest